 Agency / Permit / Expiration Special Conditions Report Due Date Monitoring and reporting shall be conducted in accordance with the approved Pinniped Monitoring Plan. (a) Baseline monitoring shall be conducted each week, with two events per month occurring in the morning and two per month in the afternoon.
-These censuses shall confine for flow hours, weather permitting; the census days shall be chosen to ensure that monitoring encompasses a low and high thoe dues hit the morning minutes from the overlook on the blaff along Highway) saliancent to pri shall-out using high-powered sporting scopes.
-Observers shall indicate where groups of seals are hauted out on the sandbar and provide a total count for each group.
-If possible, adults and pups shall be counted separately. (b) Peripheral coastal haul-outs shall be visited concurrently with baseline monitoring in the event that a lagoon outlet channel is implemented and maintained for a prolonged period of over 21 days. (c) During estury management events, monitoring shall occur on all days that activity is occurring using the same protocols and accorded for baseline monitoring with the difference that monitoring shall begin at least one hour prior to the crew and equipment accessing the beach work are and continue through the duration of the event, annil at least one hour after the crew and equipment leave the beach.
-In addition, a one-day prost-event survey shall be made within one to three days of the event and a one-day post-event survey shall be made for the event, weather permitting. (d) For all monitoring, the following information shall be recorded in 30-minute intervals: i.
+These censuses shall continue for four hours, weather permitting; the census days shall be chosen to ensure that monitoring encompasses allow and high tide each in the morning and afternoon.
+All seals hauled out on the beach shall be counted every 30 minutes from the overfloot on the blatf along Highway 1 adjacent to the haul-out using high-powered spotting scopes.
+Observers shall indicate where groups of seals are hauled out on the sandber and growle at load count for each group.
+If possible, adults and pups shall be counted separately. (b) Peripheral coastal haul-outs shall be visited concurrently with baseline monitoring in the event that a langoon outlet channel is implemented and maintained for a prolonged period of over 21 days. (c) During estuary management events, monitoring shall occur on all days that activity is occurring using the same protocols as described for baseline monitoring, with the difference that monitoring shall begin at least one bour prior to the crew and equipment accessing the beach work area and continue through the duration of the event, until all tests cree hour after the crew and equipment leave the beach.
+In addition, a one-day pre-event survey of the area shall be made within one to three days of the event and a one-day post-event survey shall be made after the event, weather permitting. (d) For all monitoring, the following information shall be recorded in 30-minute intervals: i.
 Pinniped counts by species; ii.
 Behavior; iii.
-Time, source and duration of any disturbance, with takes incidental to SCWA actions recorded only for responses involving movement away from the disturbance or responses of greater intensity (e.g., not for alterts); iv.
-Weather conditions (e.g., temperature, percent cloud cover, and wind speed); and vi.
-Tide levels and estuary water surface elevation.
-C-35
+Time, source and duration of any disturbance, with takes incidental to SCWA actions recorded only for responses involving movement away from the disturbance or responses of greater intensity (e.g., not for alerts); iv.
+Estimated distances between source of disturbance and pinnipeds; v.
+Weather conditions (e. - C-35